 Having a baby is both a joyful and stressful occasion – but the stress side is more amplified in 2021 during the COVID-19 pandemic.
 Pregnant women might have an increased risk of severe illness or birth complications due to coronavirus, according to the CDC.
-In addition, due to social distancing, some mothers may receive less after-birth support from friends and family.
+Luckily, it is safe for pregnant women to receive the COVID-19 vaccine.

 Birthing costs, however, won’t hit your wallet as badly in some states as they will in others.
 Expenses can vary significantly, considering the wide disparities in cost of living.
 They can also differ from one pregnancy to another, given that some women experience delivery complications.
 But there’s more to think about than just cost.
 Some states provide better quality health care service and better environments in which to care for children.